I love staring at maps.

 If I enter a room with a map on the wall, I will immediately be drawn to it.
 Then I'll spend way more time analyzing it than I would any other decor.
 This really started about 10 years ago when I moved to the Rocky Mountains.
 My newfound affinity for the landscapes of the American West had me doing a lot of research and exploring.
 When I'm in a new place I'm often mentally stitching together what I see with what I recall from the maps I've studied.
 Maps relate an enormous amount of information and are such a powerful tool for understanding our environment.

 If I need a map to find my way around, that's easy; I've got a computer in my pocket.
 Whenever I've had an idea for a map I'd like to hang on my wall, I'd shop around for a while only to discover that it doesn't exist.
-I've created digital art in all forms for many years, so it was only a matter of time before I decided to make my own maps.
-I started asking myself, "What would have been the perfect map to find in those situations?"
-I hope you've made it here because you have a passion for adventure and would appreciate some stylish maps to celebrate your experiences.
+I now design these maps so people like me can have a stylish poster to remind themselves of where they've been and where they want to go.